Build With Me

 Let's Learn Together

 Here's what I believe: We are living through a genuine shift in how technical work gets done.
 Tools like ChatGPT, Claude, and the broader ecosystem of AI assistants have changed the game.
 I started my career right before this wave hit, which means I'm in a strange middle ground.
 I didn't get decades of deep programming fundamentals before AI showed up.
-But I also know enough to understand that "just ask the AI" is not a strategy.
-It's a starting point.
+But I also know enough to understand that "just have AI do it" is not always a feasible strategy.

 A lot of people will tell you that learning to code properly doesn't matter anymore.
 I disagree.
 Not because everyone needs to be a software engineer, but because knowing how to think through a problem is what makes AI tools actually useful.
 If you can't break a problem down, you can't prompt your way out of it.
 If you don't understand what a deployment pipeline does, you can't ask an AI to build one for you.
-The fundamentals matter more now, not less — they just show up differently.
+The fundamentals matter very much still matter.

 what this blog is about